 At application startup, while building your Autofac container, you should register your SignalR hubs and their dependencies.
-This typically happens in an OWIN startup class or in the Application\Start method in Global. asax.
+This typically happens in an OWIN startup class or in the Application_Start method in Global. asax.

-// You can register hubs all at once using assembly scanning... builder.RegisterHubs(Assembly.GetExecutingAssembly());

-// ...or you can register individual hubs manually. builder.RegisterType<ChatHub>().ExternallyOwned(); '''
+''' var builder = new ContainerBuilder(); // You can register hubs all at once using assembly scanning... builder.RegisterHubs(Assembly.GetExecutingAssembly()); // ...or you can register individual hubs manually. builder.RegisterType<ChatHub>().ExternallyOwned(); '''